-The course discusses topics, such the Internet and World Wide Web; electronic business; enterprise information systems; business intelligence; analysing information for decision-making; computational thinking; information security and privacy; and emerging technologies, amongst others.
+The course discusses topics, such as the Internet and World Wide Web, electronic business, enterprise information systems, business intelligence, information for decision-making, computational thinking, information security and privacy, and emerging technologies, amongst others.
 Both theoretical and practical aspects are covered through lectures and hands-on tutorials.

 Expected Learning Outcomes

 On completion of this course the student should be able to:

 - Demonstrate an understanding of what information systems are;

 - Demonstrate an understanding of the uses of information systems within ;

 - Demonstrate an understanding of the impact information systems have on society, global business, design, and design;